Here we share 5 simple lesson activities that can make a real difference to pupils’ confidence and Maths vocabulary at KS2.

 Plan the introduction of new words from the new curriculum in a suitable context, with relevant real objects, mathematical apparatus, pictures and/or diagrams, explaining their meanings carefully.
 Some topics lend themselves more easily to this, such as using cakes or pizzas to demonstrate fractions, but it is important to be creative and find an interesting way of firing the imagination for every topic.

 UPDATE: One of the best ways to introduce new vocabulary into the classroom is through a Maths vocabulary list.
-Take a look at ours which contains the 96 key words every pupil needs to know by year 6 as a source of inspiration!
+Take a look at ours which contains the 96 key words every pupil needs to know by year 6 as a source of inspiration.
+This is a very versatile resource that you can use in any way you wish, from using each page as a Maths vocabulary poster through to using it as a diagnostic tool to test gaps in pupils knowledge.
+We are always interested to see the ways teachers use our resources, so get in touch and let us know how you use this Maths Vocab List in your classroom!

 2. Make talk partners a routine element of a lesson